Unified pricing rules (Beta)

 By default, a pricing rule applies to everyone and all sizes.
 However, you can optionally specify pricing for individual advertisers, brands, or sizes.
 When you do so, there's a remaining optional setting that specifies pricing for everyone and all sizes.

-The price set under "Everyone and all sizes" applies to any advertisers, brands, or sizes for which you set different prices.
+The price set under "Pricing for everyone and all sizes" applies to any advertisers, brands, or sizes for which you set different price.
 Within a rule, the price setting with the higher price applies.

 For example, suppose you set the specific floor price of $3.00 for the travel advertiser YourAdventure and for the size 728x90.
-In the same rule, under "Everyone and all sizes", you set a a floor price of $4.00.
-Since the the floor price under "Everyone and all sizes" is higher ($4.00), it will apply the travel advertiser YourAdventure and to the size 728x90.
+In the same rule, under "Pricing for everyone and all sizes", you set a a floor price of $4.00.
+Since the the floor price under "Pricing for everyone and all sizes" is higher ($4.00), it will apply the travel advertiser YourAdventure and to the size 728x90.

-Good practices suggests setting the price under "Everyone and all sizes" to a value lower than those included for individual advertisers, brands, or sizes or to disable the "Everyone and all sizes" option.
+Good practices suggests setting the price under "Pricing for everyone and all sizes" to a value lower than those included for individual advertisers, brands, or sizes or to disable the "Pricing for everyone and all sizes" option.

 Price Priority, Network and Bulk line items can compete in the auction.
 Unified pricing rules affect line item types Price Priority, Network and Bulk.
 Line items of this type must have a CPM that meets or exceeds the price set in unified pricing rules in order to compete in the auction.

 - Line items with a zero (0) rate and no Value CPM set